flare891/rmslow/rms-frontend/libs/file-explorer/README.md

 - elementMoved - Event that outputs 2 elements, the element that is being movedand the element it is being moved to
 - navigatedDown - Event that outputs an element to navigate to
 - navigatedUp - Event that outputs anevent with no value, used to navigate up one folder
-- fileSelected - Event that outputs the file element that was sellects
+- fileSelected - Event that outputs the file element that was selects
+- encryptEmitter - Event that outputs the file element to encrypt
+- decryptEmitter - Event that outputs the file element to decrypt

 # Internal Components